Search for

 25 July 1957 - Western Air Lines Flight 39

 Western 39 was a multi-stage flight on a route from Minneapolis to Salt Lake City to Cedar City to Las Vegas to Los Angeles.
 A passenger named Saul Binstock flew from Burbank, California, to Las Vegas and never left the airport terminal prior to boarding the Western Air Lines flight back to Los Angeles.
-The Convair CV-240 had just taken off carrying 16 people (13 passengers, 3 crew) when Binstock locked himself into the aft lavatory and set off a dynamite bomb.
+The Convair CV-240 had just taken off carrying 16 people (13 passengers, 3 crew) when Binstock locked himself in the aft lavatory and set off a dynamite bomb.
 Though he was killed and the blast created a 6 x 7 ft (1.8 x 2.1 m) hole in the fuselage, the plane managed to land safely with no further injuries.
 Binstock had purchased two life insurance policies totaling $125,000 shortly before his suicide, and his body was found the next day with several fingers on his left hand missing.

 17 April 1959 - Tigres Voladores